pravine9/question-bank/README.md

 A question bank application for GPhC exam preparation.
 Built with TypeScript and Vite.

+All changes/improvements should be aim to keep code base lean and code lines minimal and avoid overcomplicating/overengineering things or removing large features/functionality unless clear functional and fundamental errors or improvments are identified.

 ## Features

 - Multiple question categories (calculations, clinical therapeutics, etc.)